 Rolling out an outdoor rug on your deck is a great way to dress up your outside spaces and make them feel just as warm and comfortable as those indoors.
 But many people have reservations about doing so, and wonder if outdoor rugs can harm or ruin their deck.
-The short answer is that outdoor rugs are perfectly fine and are actually made to go on decks, as long as you take care of them and follow a few easy steps to keep things clean and dry.
+The short answer is that outdoor rugs are actually made to go on decks, and you have many great deck rug options at your fingertips.
+The key is to take care of them and follow a few easy steps to keep things clean and dry.
 We’ll fill you in on everything you need to know below.

 Can outdoor rugs cause damage to decks?

 If you properly take care of your outdoor rug and deck, your rug will not cause damage to your outdoor spaces.
 But if left neglected, outdoor rugs can stain your deck or cause mold or mildew to grow within both the rug and the deck, causing damage that might be costly to fix.
 We know this sounds worrisome, but don’t fret!
 We’ve got all the tips and tricks you need to keep both your rug and deck in tip-top shape.
 Keep reading!

 How do you prevent outdoor rugs from ruining your deck?

 In order to keep your deck and outdoor rug in good shape, you’ll want to follow a few pieces of easy advice.